Error mitigation and circuit division for early fault-tolerant quantum phase estimation: Surface-code resource estimate and optimization

 \subsection{Cost estimates for the qubitized Fermi-Hubbard Hamiltonian}

 We consider quantum phase estimation of the qubitized walk operator for the 2-dimensional Fermi-Hubbard model.
 We consider a model with $L \times L$ sites, for a total of $2L^2$ spin-orbitals, and interaction strength $u/t = 4$ (with the hopping parameter $t$ setting the energy dimensions).
 This choice of interaction strength is common in resource estimates literature, as it represents the most challenging regime to treat at scale with classical algorithms \cite{leblancSolutions2015}.
-We compute the Toffoli cost of the controlled-walk operator $\mathcal{W}$ using Qualtran \cite{harrigan2024expressinganalyzingquantumalgorithms} and following the procedure of \cite{babbush2018encoding}.
+We compute the Toffoli cost of the controlled-walk operator $\mathcal{W}$ using Qualtran \cite{harriganExpressing2024} and following the procedure of \cite{babbushEncoding2018}.
 We assume the rotation angles in the \textsc{PREPARE} step are encoded using $\beta = 10$ bits and performed with the phase-gradient technique (we neglect the cheap one-time preparation of the phase-gradient resource state).
-The preparation of the probe state and the quantum Fourier transform require a very small number of rotations $\approx2\log_2\mathcal{T}$, their costs are neglected as extremely small in comparison to the cost of the qubitized walk operator.
+We separately compute the Toffoli cost of sin-state preparation and quantum Fourier transform on $\lceil \log_2(\mathcal{T}+1) \rceil$ qubits, also using Qualtran.
 We estimate the number of logical data qubits analytically as